newell/newell.github.io/projects/index.md

 # Projects

-Gempillar is currently working through the exercises of several Mathematics textbooks.
+Gempillar is currently working through the exercises of several mathematics textbooks.

 The pdfs for this repository are hosted here as a convenience.
 They are updated while progressing through the exercises